Azure/logicapps/LogicAppsCustomCodeFramework/README.md

 This project contains a sample project that utilizes this feature.
 The contents consist of a Logic App project (WorkflowLogicApp) and an Azure Function App (Function).
 ## Installation

-To clone the repository to your local machine.
+To run this sample, clone the repository to your local machine.

 ```bash
 git clone https://github.com/Azure/logicapps.git
 ```
-To pull the WorkflowActionTrigger attribute for your project.
+To pull the nuget package that contains the WorkflowActionTrigger attribute for your project.

 ```bash
 <PackageReference Include="Microsoft.Azure.Functions.Extensions.Workflows.WorkflowActionTrigger" Version="1.0.0" />
 ```

 # Workspace Setup
+To setup the Logic Apps Custom Code feature in a new project, start by creating a Workspace.
 Due to the nature of this project where there are two distinct applications that need to be ran simultaneously, it is important to create a single VS Code workspace in order to utilize both applications.The steps for doing so are as follows:

 1) Create a new folder for your workspace.
 2) Open this new folder in VS Code and open a terminal.